Zeerooth/yamabiko/README.md

     // For larger collections and queries this is going to be !extremely! slow.
     // Make sure to create relevant indexes to make queries faster db.add_index("timestamp", IndexType::Numeric, OperationTarget::Main);

+    // Let's join the replication task and see if it succeded. sync_task.await.expect("Failed replication");
 }
 ```